kartik-neal/Project-Santa-Cruz-Preview/tools/Manufacturing-Provisioning-Tool-Sample-Script/README.md

         Name of supported models: pe100 pe101.
         (pe101 is for DKSC-101)
     -n, --serialnum=<serial_number> (Optional)
         Given serial number to be compared with what've read from hardware.
+When this parameter is provided, if the input serial number does not match to serial number that is stored in the hardware, the tool will output error and will not return the device record.
     -o, --overridesn (Optional)
         Override device record with given serial number instead of serial number read from hardware.
         (This approach is not recommended, but is an alternative when S/N is not yet store in the firmware.)
     -f, --file=<output_filename> (Optional)
         Redirect device record output from standard output to a file at /tmp.
     --inittpm (Optional)
         Clear TPM before to provision TPM.
+When this paramete is used, the tool actually call the following tpm2-tools commands: tpm2_clear -c p
+		tpm2_clear -c l

 Other options: